utybo/ZoroarkKB/_articles/aPTST.md

 any).
 If the test passed successfully and nothing in particular was printed, you will only see a dot.

-Make sure that the "Show passed test" box is enabled (the tick on the top right of the results panel).
+Make sure that the "Show passed test" box is enabled (the tick on the top left of the results panel).

 What if one of our tests fails?